linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 # GROSS DEBT VERSUS NET DEBT

 Gross debt refers to all debt outstanding in a firm.
 Net debt is the difference between gross debt and the cash balance of the firm.
-For instance, a firm with  $1.25 billion in interest-bearing debt outstanding and a cash balance of$ 1 billion has a net debt balance of 250 million.
+For instance, a firm with  \$1.25 billion in interest-bearing debt outstanding and a cash balance of\$ 1 billion has a net debt balance of 250 million.
 The practice of netting cash against debt is common in both Latin America and Europe, and debt ratios are usually estimated using net debt.

 It is generally safer to value a firm based on gross debt outstanding and to add the cash balance outstanding to the value of operating assets to arrive at the firm value.
 The interest payment on total debt is then entitled to the tax benefits of debt, and we can assess the effect of whether the company invests its cash balances efficiently on value.